Understanding your risk

 If your provider decides further examination is appropriate, they may perform the following diagnostic tests:

-- Blood Tests: Thyroid function tests including thyroid-stimulating hormone (TSH) and possibly thyroid hormone levels (T3 and T4) .
+- Blood tests: These test will check the functioning of your thyroid-stimulating hormone (TSH) and possibly thyroid hormone levels (T3 and T4).

-- Ultrasound: An ultrasound uses sound waves to provide a detailed image of the thyroid, check on its size, as well as the size and characteristics of thyroid nodules that have developed in the gland.
+- Ultrasound: An ultrasound uses sound waves to provide a detailed image of the thyroid where your physician can observe its size, as well as the size and characteristics of thyroid nodules that have developed in the gland.

 Types of thyroid cancer